At a Glance

 Make sure to highlight your experience with CloudFormation and Serverless technologies.
 Be prepared to discuss specific projects where you've successfully implemented these tools, as this will demonstrate your practical knowledge.

-At the end of the interview, have a few thoughtful questions ready about the consultancy's projects or team dynamics.
-This shows your genuine interest in the role and helps you assess if it's the right fit for you.
+At the end of the interview, take the opportunity to ask questions about the consultancy's projects and team dynamics.
+This shows your interest in the role and helps you gauge if it's the right fit for you.